Applications on the Victorian Housing Register (VHR)

 Applications on the VHR for the reason of family violence

 This data reports on VHR applications where the primary applicant has been approved to the VHR for the reason of family violence.
 Victim survivors of family violence may apply for any VHR category where they meet the criteria.
-There is also specific ‘family violence’ priority type within 1 priority access category on the VHR where experiences of family violence are the basis of eligibility for social housing for transfer applicants:
+There is also specific ‘family violence’ priority type within one priority access category on the VHR where experiences of family violence are the basis of eligibility for social housing for transfer applicants:

 • Priority transfers – family violence (for transfer applicants only)